 Implementation of RTI procedures occurs for any student experiencing problems in school before a referral is made to other supplemental or support services.
 However, it is recognized that there are situations where the RTI process may be bypassed for individual students.
 In such cases, there shall be clear justification for such action.
 Interventions and modifications shall be attempted for the student.

-The RTI consist of a nine-step process in include:
+The RTI process consists of a six step process which includes: